Associate in Applied Science - Physical Therapist Assistant

 Total Credits: 103

-Mpuana is excited to take on the role of Curriculum Advisor.
+Mpuana is excited to take on the role of Program Specialist.
 She previously worked in Title III at Spokane Falls Community College, which gave her time to learn about the community through engagement with students and staff.
 Through her studies, she has finished her A.A. at North Idaho College and is close to finishing her B.A. in English and Cultural Communication at the University of Hawaii.

-Mpuana is happy to help serve as the Curriculum Advisor and point of contact for students in the Allied Health programs, Addiction Studies, and Social Behavioral Sciences.
+Mpuana is happy to help serve as the Program Specialist and point of contact for students in the Allied Health programs, Addiction Studies, and Social Behavioral Sciences.

 Renee Compton has been a physical therapist assistant since 1997, primarily in outpatient orthopedic and home healthcare, and athletic trainer since 1986.
 She has taught since 1998.
 She holds a master’s degree in adult education, bachelor’s in athletic training and education and an AAS from the physical therapist assistant program.
 She was named Physical Therapist Assistant of the year in 2017 by the Physical Therapy Association of Washington and is the current chair of the Washington State Board of Physical Therapy.